salesforce/orchard/README.md

 Orchard allows the definition and execution of **workflows**, where each workflow consists of a number of **activities**.
 Activities can be dependant on other activities, forming a directed acyclic graph (DAG).
 Orchard will execute activities concurrently whenever possible.

-Below is an example workflow that defines a number of activities:
+Below is an example workflow that defines a number of activities to be executed in an AWS VPC environment:

 ```json
 {